ensisoft/detonator/engine/README.md

 * Receiving user input from the application event queue
 * Propagating the user input to the engine
 * Calling update on the engine
-* Callilng render on the engine
+* Calling render on the engine
 * Doing other activities outside the engine itself
   * For example timing frames and detecting jank!